Home / Information / What Is A Non-Fault Accident?

 So, yes, it can feel unfair.

-But it’s common.
+But it is common.

 Impact on Your No Claims Discount and NCD Protection